syncrotron/cmpt436project/README.md

 ##### <img src="https://image.flaticon.com/icons/svg/76/76318.svg" width="64" >**&nbsp; &nbsp; Custom Protocol**

-* [ ] Create Protocol: As some users will not want to derive there own encoding for messages, a basic protocol optimized for data transmission quality may be a good addition.
+* [ ] Create Protocol: As some users will not want to derive their own encoding for messages, a basic protocol optimized for data transmission quality may be a good addition.

 **[SVG Authors:](https://www.flaticon.com)** Freepik, Iconnice, Smashicons, and Becris